Lake Chaubunagungamaug: Geography

 Webster Lake is a 1442 acre lake with a 17 mi shoreline in southern Massachusetts, near the Connecticut border.
-It is the third largest fresh body of water in Massachusetts, after slightly larger Long Pond, and the much larger Quabbin Reservoir.
+It is the fourth largest fresh body of water in Massachusetts, after slightly larger Long Pond, The Wachusett Reservoir in Clinton, and the much larger Quabbin Reservoir.
 The average depth is 13 ft and the maximum depth is 49 ft.

 Although the lake is natural in origin, its outlet has a dam that raises the water level by roughly 2 ft.
-The dam initially provided water for a mill, and subsequently the water rights to the lake were owned by Cranston Print Works; currently, the dam is owned by Webster Lake Preservation LLC.
+The dam initially provided water for a mill, and subsequently, the water rights to the lake were owned by Cranston Print Works; currently, the dam is owned by Webster Lake Preservation LLC.

 The lake is commonly divided into three smaller bodies of water: North Pond, Middle Pond, and South Pond.
-They are connected by narrow channels.
+Narrow channels connect them.

 Islands

 Webster Lake has about 7–8 islands.
 Some have houses and are habitable; a few are extremely small and uninhabitable.
 They include: